FILTER BY TAG

 ADDITIONAL INFORMATION

-• In the Bypass proxy field, enter safelist URLs that are allowed to bypass the proxy.
-This is an optional field.
+field: Enter safelist URLs that are allowed to bypass the proxy.
+This field is optional.

 Save